gameguy682/git-post-checkout-command/README.md

-# gitcheckoutcommand README
+# git-post-checkout-command README

-This is the README for your extension "gitcheckoutcommand".
+This is the README for your extension "Git Post Checkout Command".
 After writing up a brief description, we recommend including the following sections.

 ## Features